US basketball star Griner testifies at Russia drug trial - WHIZ News

-KHIMKI, Russia (AP) — American basketball star Brittney Griner testified Wednesday at her drug trial in Russia that a language interpreter provided during her questioning translated only a fraction of what was said and officials instructed her to sign documents without providing an explanation.
+KHIMKI, Russia (AP) — American basketball star Brittney Griner testified Wednesday at her drug trial in Russia that a language interpreter translated only a fraction of what was said during her questioning and officials instructed her to sign documents without providing an explanation.

 During her testimony, the Phoenix Mercury standout described making a grueling 13-hour flight to Moscow from Arizona while recovering from COVID-19.
-Griner said she still does know how the cannabis oil for which she had a doctor’s recommendation ended up in her bag but explained she had packed in haste while under great stress.
+Griner said she still does not know how the cannabis oil ended up in her bag but explained she had a doctor’s recommendation for it and had packed in haste.

-She recalled how her luggage was checked upon her Feb.
-17 arrival in Moscow and getting pulled aside after inspectors found the cartridges.
+She recalled getting pulled aside at the airport on Feb.
+17 after inspectors found the cartridges.

-Along with the interpreter provided an incomplete translation, Griner said she was offered neither an explanation of her rights nor access to lawyers and was instructed to sign documents without receiving an explanation of what they implied.
+Along with the interpreter who provided an incomplete translation, Griner said she received neither an explanation of her rights nor access to a lawyer and was instructed to sign documents without an explanation of what they implied.

 Griner faces up to 10 years in prison if convicted of transporting drugs.
-Her trial started July 1. and the five previous court sessions so far were short, some lasting only about an hour.
+Her trial started July 1, and Wednesday was her first appearance as a witness.
+The court outside Moscow held five previous sessions that were short, some lasting only about an hour.

 It is unclear how long the trial will last, but a court has authorized Griner’s detention until Dec.
 20. She went to Russia to play for a Russian team in the WNBA’s off-season.